 Sony RX100 III versus Canon G7 X Mark II

-The Sony Cyber-shot DSC-RX100 III and the Canon PowerShot G7 X Mark II are two digital cameras that were revealed to the public, respectively, in May 2014 and February 2016.
+The Sony Cyber-shot DSC-RX100 III and the Canon PowerShot G7 X Mark II are two digital cameras that were officially introduced, respectively, in May 2014 and February 2016.
 Both the RX100 III and the G7X Mark II are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

 The physical size and weight of the Sony RX100 III and the Canon G7 X Mark II are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX100 III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is somewhat larger (9 percent) than the Sony RX100 III.
 Moreover, the G7X Mark II is markedly heavier (10 percent) than the RX100 III.
 In this context, it is worth noting that neither the RX100 III nor the G7X Mark II are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.